gradualgames/shopkeep/README.md

 Shopkeep is a lightweight Discord bot for running old-school tabletop RPGs in play-by-post (PBP) campaigns.

 Rather than trying to automate every rule, Shopkeep focuses on one job: keeping character sheets organized and easy to update from Discord.
-Character data is stored as human-readable JSON files, making it simple to back up, edit by hand, or migrate between servers.
+Character data is stored as human-readable JSON files, making it simple to back up, restore, edit by hand, or migrate between servers.

 The project is intentionally simple: